OWASP/API-Security/2019/en/src/0x02-foreword.md

 A foundational element of innovation in today’s app-driven world is the Application Programming Interface (API).
-From banks, retail, and transportation to IoT, autonomous vehicles, and smart cities, APIs are a critical part of modern mobile, SaaS and web applications and can be found in customer-facing, partner-facing, and internal applications.
+From banks, retail, and transportation to IoT, autonomous vehicles, and smart cities, APIs are a critical part of modern mobile, SaaS, and web applications and can be found in customer-facing, partner-facing, and internal applications.

 By nature, APIs expose application logic and sensitive data such as Personally